A Comprehensive Guide to RJ45 Ethernet Pinouts and Colours. Understanding Straight-Through and Crossover Cables for Ethernet Networks.

 T-568B RJ-45 Connector

-Straight-through cables are the the most common cables you will create and are the standard for Ethernet connections.
-Straight-through network cables are the ones used to connect all your peripherals or network devices , such as a computer, printer, modem or router to a centralised switch.
+Straight-through cables, also known as straight cables, are the most common cables you will create and are the standard for Ethernet connections.
+Straight-through network cables are the ones used to connect all your peripherals or network devices, such as a computer, printer, modem, or router to a centralized switch.
 These cables are typically referred to as “Patch Cable” or “Patch Cords” as they patch the network devices into a switch or wall plug.
 In a straight-through cable, both ends of the network cable follow the same wiring standard, either T568A or T568B.

 - Connecting a computer to a network switch or hub